Bhopal–Khajuraho Mahamana Superfast Express

 The Bhopal - Khajuraho Mahamana Superfast Express is a superfast train belonging to West Central Railway zone that runs between Bhopal Junction and Khajuraho in India.
 It is the only connection between Bhopal and Khajuraho.
 It is currently being operated with 22163/22164 train numbers on a daily basis.

 Service

-The 22163/Bhopal - Khajuraho Mahamana SF Express has an average speed of 55 km/hr and covers 367 km in 6 hrs 40 mins.
-22164/Khajuraho - Bhopal Mahamana SF Express has an average speed of 55 km/hr and covers 367 km in 6 hrs 40 mins.
+The 22163/Bhopal - Khajuraho Mahamana SF Express has an average speed of 55 km/h and covers 367 km in 6 hrs 40 mins.
+22164/Khajuraho - Bhopal Mahamana SF Express has an average speed of 55 km/h and covers 367 km in 6 hrs 40 mins.

-Route & Halts
+Route and halts

 The important halts of the train are:

 Coach composite

 The train has standard LHB rakes with max speed of 130 kmph.
 The train consists of 10 coaches :